Security for emails: rethinking URL rewriting

-URL rewriting is ubiquitous in email security.
+URL rewriting is ubiquitous in security for emails.
 The underlying functionality might be different from vendor to vendor, but the idea is the same: When users interact with URLs inside their inbox, URL rewriting affords the ability to check whether or not the destinations of the URLs are safe.
-But as email security has shifted away from being reliant upon Secure Email Gateways (SEGs, or simply gateways) to an API-based approach, has rewriting URLs become obsolete?
+But as security for emails has shifted away from being reliant upon Secure Email Gateways (SEGs, or simply gateways) to an API-based approach, has rewriting URLs become obsolete?

 URL rewriting gained traction due to a shift in tactics by attackers.
 URLs have long been associated with email-based attacks, from malware to credential theft attacks.
 As organizations began focusing more on security, they turned to their email security vendors for assistance in thwarting these types of attacks.